 Managed care plans recognize CRNAs for providing high-quality anesthesia care with reduced expense to patients and insurance companies.
 The cost-efficiency of CRNAs helps control escalating healthcare costs.

 In 2001, the Centers for Medicare & Medicaid Services (CMS) changed the federal physician supervision rule for nurse anesthetists to allow state governors to opt out of this facility reimbursement requirement (which applies to hospitals and ambulatory surgical centers) by meeting three criteria: 1) consult the state boards of medicine and nursing about issues related to access to and the quality of anesthesia services in the state, 2) determine that opting out is consistent with state law, and 3) determine that opting out is in the best interests of the state's citizens.
-To date, 17 states have opted out of the federal supervision requirement, most recently Kentucky (April 2012).
+To date, 17 states have opted out of the federal supervision requirement, including: Iowa, Nebraska, Idaho, Minnesota, New Hampshire, New Mexico, Kansas, North Dakota, Washington, Alaska, Oregon, Montana, South Dakota, Wisconsin, California, Colorado, and Kentucky.
 Additional states do not have supervision requirements in state law and are eligible to opt out should the governors elect to do so.

 Legislation passed by Congress in 1986 made nurse anesthetists the first nursing specialty to be accorded direct reimbursement rights under the Medicare program.